CapsAdmin/moondust/readme.md

 Instructions are sourced from https://github.com/asmjit/asmdb

 TODO
-* more refactoring better separation
+* more refactoring and better code separation
 * build lua file with all the instructions to get rid of x87data.lua and json.lua dependency
 * jump labels
 * simd, vex, xop, etc instructions